WDC 65C02: Introduction and features

 The 65C02 is a low cost, general-purpose 8-bit microprocessor (8-bit registers and data bus) with a 16-bit program counter and address bus.
 The register set is small, with a single 8-bit accumulator (A), two 8-bit index registers (X and Y), an 8-bit status register (P), and a 16-bit program counter (PC).
 In addition to the single accumulator, the first 256 bytes of RAM, the "zero page" ($0000 to $00FF), allow faster access through addressing modes that use an 8-bit memory address instead of a 16-bit address.
 The stack lies in the next 256 bytes, page one ($0100 to $01FF), and cannot be moved or extended.
-The stack grows backwards with the stack pointer (S) starting at $01FF and decrementing as the stack grows.
-It has a variable-length instruction set, varying between one and three bytes per instruction.
+The stack grows downward with the stack pointer (S or SP) starting at $01FF and decrementing with each byte that is pushed.
+The 65C02 has a variable-length instruction set, varying between one and three bytes per instruction.

-The basic architecture of the 65C02 is identical to the original 6502, and can be considered a low-power implementation of that design.
+The basic architecture of the 65C02 is identical to the original 6502, and may be considered a low-power implementation of that design.
 At 1 MHz, the most popular speed for the original 6502, the 65C02 requires only 20 mW, while the original uses 450 mW, a reduction of over twenty times.
 The manually optimized core and low power use is intended to make the 65C02 well suited for low power system-on-chip (SoC) designs.

 A Verilog hardware description model is available for designing the W65C02S core into an application-specific integrated circuit (ASIC) or a field-programmable gate array (FPGA).
 As is common in the semiconductor industry, WDC offers a development system, which includes a developer board, an in-circuit emulator (ICE) and a software development system.

-The W65C02S–14 is the production version as of 2025, and is available in PDIP, PLCC and QFP packages.
-The maximum officially supported Ø2 (primary) clock speed is 14 MHz when operated at 5 volts, indicated by the –14 part number suffix (hobbyists have developed 65C02 homebrew systems that run faster than the official rating).
-The "S" designation indicates that the part has a fully static core, a feature that allows Ø2 to be slowed down or fully stopped in either the high or low state with no loss of data.
-Typical microprocessors not implemented in CMOS have dynamic cores and will lose their internal register contents (and thus crash) if they are not continuously clocked at a rate between some minimum and maximum specified values.
+The W65C02S6T is the production version as of 2025, and is available in PDIP-40, PLCC-44 and QFP-44 packages.
+The maximum officially supported Ø2 (primary) clock speed is 14 MHz when operated at 5 volts, indicated by a –14 part number suffix (hobbyists have developed 65C02 homebrew systems that run significantly faster than the official rating).
+The "S" designation indicates that the part has a fully static core, a feature that supports stopping the Ø2 clock in either phase with no loss of state.
+Typical microprocessors not implemented in CMOS have dynamic cores and will lose state (and thus crash) if they are not continuously clocked at a rate between some minimum and maximum specified values.

+The "6T" designation indicates the process geometry (0.6µ) and that Taiwan Semiconductor Manufacturing Company (TSMC) is the foundry that produces WDC's wafers.